adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 baseURL: 'https://blog.torproject.org'
 ```

 The ```baseURL``` is the primary address that you will be working with.
-In this case, as the crawler was working with the Tor Project Blog website, the address is <https://blog.torproject.org>.
+In this case, as the scraper was working with the Tor Project Blog website, the address is <https://blog.torproject.org>.

 It is important to notice that this address is already a page where all the articles get listed, limited by a certain number of publications per page.
 If the website that you intend to work with doesn't show the posts on the front page, remember to use the URL of the blog page of said website.